-- Mild burning and stinging when passing urine is common for a day or two after cystoscopy.
+- You may notice mild burning and stinging when passing urine for a day or two after cystoscopy.

 - If you have the procedure while awake you can usually return to work the same day.

-- If you have a general or spinal anaesthetic you can usually return to work one to two days after the procedure.
+- If you have a sedation, general anaesthetic, or spinal anaesthetic, you can usually return to work one to two days after the procedure.

-- If you have sedation or a general or spinal anaesthetic you will not be able to drive for 24 hours after the procedure.
+- If you have sedation, general anaesthetic, or spinal anaesthetic, you will not be able to drive for 24 hours after the procedure.

 WHAT ARE THE RISKS OF CYSTOSCOPY?